10 Healthy Habits to Teach Your Child Now

 Tara is the owner and publisher of the Atlanta-based lifestyle and family blog, SassNSpunk.
 As a busy work at home mom (WAHM) of two, she is always looking for ways to get her family active and take them on new adventures.

-Check out her blog and social media:
+Check her out on social media: